 Bengal had not won a Ranji Trophy since 1938-39, and they were set out to make amends; they had lost to Delhi in the 1988-89 final at Kotla, but they did well to go past Punjab in next season’s pre-quarterfinal.
 The quarterfinal at home was against Bombay at home, where Chandrakant Pandit declared with the score on 590 for 5.
 The Quotient was 118.

 Bengal lost IB Roy for a duck; Pranab and Arun Lal started the impossible climb: they needed to beat that 118-mark, and Bombay was simply not willing to give in.
 Arun Lal later said in an interview to CricketCountry: “Bombay was led by Ravi [Shastri], which meant that they were not short of gamesmanship of any kind.
 The ball was turning and Shastri himself bowled a long spell.
 As the day progressed Bombay realised that the match was getting out of hand: they placed nine fielders around the bat but were unable to break through.
 They sledged, they tried to get under our skin but we hung on.”

-Both batsmen scored hundreds and hung on for almost five hours; when Roy fell to Lalchand Rajput the pair had added 274; when Malhotra went out Bombay needed a single wicket to get back into the match.
-But the experienced pair held on and Bengal finished on 312 for two (with a Quotient of 156).
+Both batsmen scored hundreds and hung on for almost 5 hours; when Roy fell to Lalchand Rajput for 107 the pair had added 274; when Malhotra fell Bombay needed a single wicket to get back into the match.
+But the experienced pair held on and Bengal finished on 312 for 2 (with a Quotient of 156).
 Arun Lal finished on 189 not out.

 Having won the Trophy, Pranab played for another season, scoring 322 runs at a moderate 35.77 with two fifties.
 He made an emergency comeback in the quarterfinal against Delhi next season at Kotla but failed in each innings, scoring four and 13 as Maninder Singh led Delhi to an innings victory.